intel/pepc/docs/guide-tpmi.md

 The TPMI spec file format is specific to `pepc` and was created by the `pepc` developers.
 It is not an official Intel format.
-These files are generated from Intel internal TPMI XML descriptions using the `tpmi-spec-files-generator` tool available in the `pepc` git repository.
+These files are generated from Intel internal TPMI XML descriptions using the `tools/tpmi-spec-files-generator` tool available in the `pepc` git repository.

 **Note:** The `pepc` git repository provides TPMI spec files only for selected features (e.g., UFS and SST).
 While the most important features are covered, not all TPMI features are supported.